-If you need help getting to grips with social media or you simply don’t have the time to manage it effectively for your SME, we can help.
-As a social media agency, we’ll handle everything for you while you focus on growing your business.
+If you need help getting to grips with social media or you simply don’t have the time to manage it effectively for your business, we can help.
+As a full-service digital marketing agency, we’ll handle everything for you while you focus on growing your business.

 As experts with 20 years of digital marketing experience, we can help small business owners promote their business online, so make an enquiry today.